juanluisbaptiste/rancher-provisioning/README.md

-#Rancher server and agent configuration using Ansible
+#Rancher server/agent installation and configuration using Ansible

 This repository contains Ansible playbooks for configuring a Rancher Server with local auth enabled and registering Rancher Agents to the server automatically.
+Docker will be installed if not already on the target machine.

 ## Requirements
 To run these playbooks you need to have ansible installed: